quasarframework/quasar-starter-kit-ui/README.md

 # WORk IN PROGRESS!!!!

 # Quasar Framework UI Template
-> Starter Kit for a building a UI component.
+> Starter Kit for building a UI component.

 ## Usage